 While the most serious adverse effect of a defective drug is death, other serious side effects can have a long lasting effect for the patient and his or her family.
 Children who suffered birth defects due to a medication the mother took during pregnancy may develop physical or mental impairments.
 These conditions can have a serious emotional and financial impact on the child and the family.

 After suffering adverse effects from a defective drug, many patients require extensive medical care, including surgeries, which results in mounting medical bills.
 In some cases, a patient may require long-term care, which can place a heavy financial burden on the family.
-When you work with the defective drug attorneys at Douglas & London, we can fight for your right to fair and just compensation for your injuries, medical expenses, lost wages, pain and suffering, and more.
+When you work with the defective drug attorneys at Douglas & London in New York, NY, we can fight for your right to fair and just compensation for your injuries, medical expenses, lost wages, pain and suffering, and more.
 In instance of defective drugs causing injury and other losses to large number of victims, our firm can coordinate a mass tort.